ll-O-ll/algos/README.md

 # algos
-This repo contains algorithms solved on computer (using test cases; debugging features, syntax highlighting, etc).
-It is part of the initial stages of software dev as a young dev
+This repo contains algorithms solved on computer and on paper.
+It will be visited on a frequent basis when preparing for software development interviews.